Chapter 66: The Individual and the Criminal Justice System

 The Eighth Amendment’s ban on cruel or unusual punishment is the focus of America’s longstanding debate over capital punishment, which is when the government kills someone as punishment for a crime.
 We used to impose capital punishment for many offenses, including rape, counterfeiting, accomplice to murder, and piracy.
 Now, capital punishment is reserved for murder, although still a possibility for treason, espionage, and terrorism.
 The federal criminal justice system allows for capital punishment as does the criminal justice systems in twenty-eight of fifty states.

-Due to the arbitrary and racially biased way that capital punishment was meted out across the United States, in Furman v.
-Georgia (1972), the Supreme Court essentially invoked a moratorium on applying capital punishment.
+Due to the arbitrary and racially biased way that capital punishment was meted out across the United States, the Supreme Court invoked a moratorium on applying capital punishment when it decided Furman v.
+Georgia (1972).
 Two of the justices—Thurgood Marshall and William Brennan—opined that the death penalty violated the Constitution’s prohibition against cruel and unusual punishments, regardless of procedural issues.
 In any case, states that practiced capital punishment rewrote their statutes, and in Gregg v.
 Georgia (1977), the Court upheld capital punishment again, although justices Marshall and Brennan again argued that it was inherently cruel and unusual punishment that cannot be tolerated under the Eighth Amendment.
 According to the Death Penalty Information Center, since the Supreme Court re-allowed capital punishment in the Gregg case, over 1,500 people have been put to death and there still appears to be racial disparities in how the death penalty is applied.
 (16)

 What if. . . ?